clojure-goes-fast/clj-memory-meter/README.md

 ## Usage

-On JDK11 and aboge, you must start your application with JVM option `-Djdk.attach.allowAttachSelf`, otherwise the agent will not be able to dynamically attach to the running process.
+On JDK11 and above, you must start your application with JVM option `-Djdk.attach.allowAttachSelf`, otherwise the agent will not be able to dynamically attach to the running process.